na-na-hi/renget/archive/cpu-lora.md

     If you are updating, skip these first 2 steps.

 1. Open a command prompt and move to our working folder: `cd C:\lora`
-2. Download the latest `finetune-lora` branch from xaedes' repo (NOT the main llama.cpp repo) using git: `git clone -b finetune-lora https://github.com/xaedes/llama.cpp.git`
+2. Download the latest llama.cpp using git: `git clone https://github.com/ggerganov/llama.cpp.git`

 This part of the guide branches slightly based on your GPU as well.